timmbach/prompt-ai/README.md

 # Prompt-Ai

-This app was inspired by Adrian Hajdin from JSmastery and serves a collection of very useful and reuseable ai prompts from different users.
+This app was inspired by Adrian Hajdin from JSmastery and serves a collection of very useful and reuseable ai prompts from different creators.
 Built with nextjs and next-auth.
 With this app you can create and authenticate (login and sign up) a user with google OAuth and the google cloud platform, create a reuseable prompt, fetch prompts that belong to you and all other creators, edit and delete your own prompts.

 ## Table of Contents